Sarah Holbrook MBACP Counsellor and Coach

 I offer short and long term counselling sessions, and have a counselling room in Huddersfield - a short drive from the M62 and so easily accessible from Brighouse, Halifax, Bradford, Leeds and Manchester.
 I'm easy to find and my counselling room is warm, calm and inviting.

 I also offer online (Zoom, email and chat) and telephone sessions, which means that I can work with people UK-wide and is is especially valuable in the current climate of lockdowns and COVID-19.
 A combination of different approaches can also work well in some cases.

 - Difficult life decisions and situations.

-- Coping with stress, anxiety, depression and low mood.
+- Coping with feeling sad, depression and low mood.

 - Dealing with major life events and changes.

 - Coping with ill health, loss and bereavement

 - Feeling emotionally stuck with unwelcome thoughts and feelings